danny-avila/LibreChat/docs/install/API & Auth/user_auth_system.md

 ```
 GITHUB_CLIENT_ID=your_client_id
 GITHUB_CLIENT_SECRET=your_client_secret
-GITHUB_CALLBACK_URL=/oauth/github/callback # this should be the same for everyone
+GITHUB_CALLBACK_URL=/oauth/github/callback # this should be the same for everyone so dont change it
 ```
 9. Save the .env file
 ---